Overview

 Summary AI

-Section 207 of this bill provides a technical correction by replacing a reference to the Federal Advisory Committee Act with a more accurate citation, changing "5 U.S.C.
-App." to Chapter 10 of Title 5, United States Code.
+Section 207 of the bill makes a technical correction to Section 211 of the America's Conservation Enhancement Act by updating the reference to the Federal Advisory Committee Act, clarifying it as Chapter 10 of title 5 in the United States Code.